-Polish requirements are based on the Commercial Code, the Law on Accounting and decree on consolidation rules.
+Polish requirements are based on the Commercial Code, the Law on Accounting (as amended in 2000) and decree on consolidation rules.
 The format of the financial statements and disclosure for public companies are regulated by the Polish Securities and Exchange Commission.

-Polish accounting may differ from that required by IAS because of the absence of specific rules in the following areas:
+Polish accounting may differ from that required by IAS because of the absence of specific Polish rules on recognition and measurement in the following areas: